ajayi-joseph/zenrouter/packages/zenrouter/docs/api/mixins.md

 ### RouteLayout<T>

-Creates a navigation host that contains and manages other routes.
-Essential for nested navigation.
+Creates a navigation layout that contains and manages other routes, essential for building nested navigation hierarchies like tab bars, drawers, and shell routes.

-**Use when:**
-- Creating tab bar containers
-- Building drawer navigation
-- Managing nested navigation stacks
-- Creating shell routes

-**Types of hosts:**
-- **DynamicNavigationPath host** - Stack-based navigation (push/pop)
-- **FixedNavigationPath host** - Indexed navigation (tabs, drawers)
+`RouteLayout` acts as a host for `StackPath` instances.
+Each type of stack path requires its own corresponding layout widget.
+ZenRouter provides two built-in path types: `NavigationPath` (for stack-based push/pop navigation) uses `NavigationStack` as its layout, while `IndexedStackPath` (for tab bars and indexed navigation) uses `IndexedStack` as its layout.

+**Custom Layouts**: You can create your own layout types by implementing the `RouteLayout` mixin, registering the constructor in `layoutConstructorTable`, and providing the default widget builder in `layoutBuilderTable`.
+For more details, check out the advanced tutorial.

 #### API